(listed in alphabetical order)

 Christine Anastasia Mason

 joined the HeArd with a passion for theater that brings Deaf and hearing audiences together.
 To this she brings a range of arts and language experience.
 She studied painting and visual arts at The University of Michigan, but found her love of theater in Cleveland.
 It was here also that she discovered Deaf World, and eventually pursued the Kent State University degree in interpreting.
 While interning at Model Secondary School for the Deaf at Gallaudet University, she experienced Deaf visual theater for the first time.
 Struck by the power of performance without words, she sought opportunities to interact with Deaf and signing people on an artistic level.
 Happily, then, she found her way to the HeArd, where Shakespeare meets sign language and the learning never ends.

 Jocelyn A. McCullough-Brindo

 became a member of The Heard in 2002.
-She received her BA from Kent State University, a MA in Elementary Education and a MA in Educational Administration from Ursuline College and became certified to educate the Deaf at National Technical Institute for the Deaf in Rochester, NY.
-Along with theatrical interpreting, she is a teacher of elementary school students and also teaches American Sign Language at Lakeland Community College.
+She received her BA from Kent State University, a MA in Elementary Education and a MA in Educational Administration from Ursuline College, became certified to educate the Deaf at National Technical Institute for the Deaf in Rochester, NY, and taught American Sign Language at Lakeland Community College.
+Along with theatrical interpreting, she is also a teacher of elementary school students.
 Jocelyn has interpreted performances at Cain Park, The Fine Arts Association in Willoughby and the Great Lakes Theatre Festival.

 has been active in Sign Language theatre since 1989, touring internationally with SUNSHINE TOO, and company member of Cleveland Signstage Theatre, among other credits.
 Since moving to Cleveland he has been very active as an interpreter, starting with Into the Woods